French 300-level Course Descriptions

 Our faculty have a passion for French language and culture and by sharing our enthusiasm for French with our students, we help them uncover their own passion - whether that be for French literature, culture, history, art, or even food!
 Wherever your curiosity takes you, we urge you to explore.
 And speaking of exploring, why not take advantage of all the cultural opportunities the city of Chicago has to offer you?
 Join the University's French Club and enhance your understanding of French language and culture through visits to Chicago area museums, theatres, and restaurants.

 The Department of Modern Languages and Literatures also values the learning experience inherent in studying abroad.
-We encourage students to hone their language skills and immerse themselves in French culture through our summer study abroad program at L'Universite in Aix-en-Provence, France.
-Our three-week program provides students with intensive language instruction in beautiful Aix, "Le Cité du Livre, l'Oustau de Prouvenço, le Ballet Preljocaj, the theatre of the Jeu de Paume."
+We encourage students to hone their language skills and immerse themselves in French culture through our summer study abroad program.
+Our five to six-week program provides students with intensive language instruction.
+Please consult French professors and/or the Office of International Programs for up-to-date details.

 Completion of the B.A. in French degree program requires ten courses totaling 30 credits, excluding French 101-104 or their equivalent.